ehudreiter/accuracySharedTask/test_set/README.md

 # Shared Task Test set

-This zip folder contains the files you will need to apply your submitted to techniques to the shared task test set.
-We have included the same types of file that were included in the repository for the training data, except for a different 30 texts/games.
+This zip folder contains the shared task test set.
+It includes the same types of files that were included in the repository for the training data, but for a different 30 texts/games.

 We include here:
 - games.csv => The list of games, with the links to external resources.
-- token_lookup.yaml => A lookup of sentence based token ids to document based ones and vice versa.
-- texts => A directory containing the unannotated texts for the test set.
+- gsml.csv => This contains the errors our human annotors found in the 30 test texts.
 - shared_task.jsonl => The training data that was used to generate the text.
 In JSONL format (one dictionary per line, in order based on the text IDs)

-We do not include:
-- gsml.csv => This contains the errors our human annotors found in the 30 test texts.
-We will compare your submissions against this when you return them.
-After the task, we will upload this file to GitHub.
+- texts => A directory containing the unannotated texts for the test set.
+- token_lookup.yaml => A lookup of sentence based token ids to document based ones and vice versa.

+# Instructions for participants

 ## What we need from you
 We need a CSV file in the same format as the GSML.
 An example can be found in [example_submissions/submission.csv](https://github.com/ehudreiter/accuracySharedTask/blob/main/example_submissions/submission.csv) of the Git repo.
 Your submission must include the following columns, in this order: